 Issues are the problems or unrealized opportunities that get in the way of achieving your objectives.
 The heart of the L10 and EOS in many ways is IDS which stands for Identify, Discuss and Solve.
 This is where you identify the issues that need to be solved (with a focus on root cause analysis), discuss the issue in more detail, and solve the issue.
 The goal is to spend at least 50% of your time in L10’s solving Issues and solving at least 2-5 issues per meeting.
 This really keeps things moving forward and helps you hit your goals (your Scorecard) and accomplish your objectives (your Rocks).

 The biggest strengths of Traction are that it is comprehensive and it is extremely practical.
 The information contained is a detailed blueprint on how to run EOS in your company down to the suggested meeting schedules and agendas.
 The book and EOS contain the important things you need to think about as a business owner and none of the fluff or impractical theory that some business books have.
 It isn’t something that takes a lot of cost ($0 to $5,000 / year) or extra time (you’ll save time running the system).
 Another strength is that the EOS program is supported by a wealth of resources from Wickman’s EOS Worldwide organization which can be found at https://www.eosworldwide.com/.
-You can also find resources to help implement Traction by connecting with a certified EOS Implementer https://implementer.eosworldwide.com/ and can leverage reasonably priced, very effective software called Traction Tools to run EOS https://www.mytractiontools.com/.
-We use Traction Tools at Texas Security Bank and love it!
+Another strength is that the EOS program is supported by a wealth of resources from Wickman’s EOS Worldwide organization which can be found at https://www.eosworldwide.com/.
+A very effective software called Bloom Growth runs EOS https://app.bloomgrowth.com.
+We use Bloom Growth to run EOS at Texas Security Bank and love it!
 It works well.

 Overall, the book Traction and EOS are highly recommended.
 It is a system that we have used at Texas Security Bank for four years and it just works.
 It really helps us.
 It delivers on its promise of efficiently keeping you organized and focused with a clear vision, objectives and goals.
 Ultimately, it provides peace of mind that you are working on the most important things and that your business is operating like a well-oiled machine.
 You can buy Traction at https://www.amazon.com/gp/product/B007QWLLV2.